Research and reports

 Sensitive words and expressions need special approval, such as chartered, foundation, and society.
 While some names are protected under specific legislation, including architect, building society, and physician.
 Wrongly using these names could be a criminal offence, so make sure you’re clear on what the law says when registering your name.

-You can register your business with Companies House online, which costs £12.
 You’ll also register for corporation tax at the same time.

 At this stage you’ll need to decide a registered office address and include a SIC code.